nvdai2401/hiha-store-ts/README.md

     └── workers/
 ```

-- The `api` directory contains APIs to interact with server
+- The `api` directory contains APIs to interact with the server
-- The `config` directory holds configurations of the core layer, such as: firebase, history,...
+- The `config` directory holds configurations of the core layer, such as firebase, history,...
 - The `store` directory is the application state.
-It contains store configuration, root reducer and root saga
+It contains store configuration, root reducer ,and root saga
-- The `worker` directory include web workers for the heavy lifting
+- The `worker` directory includes web workers for the heavy lifting

 ### Modules, modules & more modules